 Philip's Cavalcade (1938) - This George Pal Puppetoon features several musical numbers.
 Children, 6 min., VHS, dir: George Pal.

 Pickaninny Dance, The (1894) -A scene representing Southern plantation life before the war.
 A jig and a breakdown by three colored boys.
-Comedy, 1 min., VHS, dir: W.K.L.
+Comedy, short, 1 min., VHS, dir: W.K.L.
 Dickson.

 Pictorial View of Idlewild, A (1927) - Idlewild Michigan, a resort catering to Middle class African Americans is the subject of this documentary produced by the Chicago Daily News Film Service.
 Documentary, 22 min., 16mm, VHS, dir: n/a.